 That being said, some beaches are located bit further from the center but they are all easily accessible.
-Maximum 10 to 15 minutes away from the center, with a car or scooter.
+Maximum 10 to 15 minutes away from the center, with a local bus, car or scooter.

 Once you explored the Diocletian's Palace and the old town, relaxed on the beach of your choice, enjoyed in stunning vistas from the top of Marjan hill, had a fun night out or a delicious dinner in one of many restaurants, there are still a lot of amazing places left to visit.

 Maybe not this year but who said this is "one time visit-type of town".
 Since we are born and raised here, we will show you all the best places and secrets which only locals know.
 Once you get to know our home, you may want to come live here. :)